 Payroll Analytics is the First Step to Data-Driven HR

-HR initiatives in this area can encompass everything from self-service financial management tools like the kind rolled out by Walmart to instant payment options pioneered by the likes of Uber and Lyft.
+HR initiatives in this area can encompass everything from self-service financial management tools like the kind rolled out by Walmart to instant payment options pioneered by Uber and Lyft.
 Either way, an HR data warehouse that can effectively consolidate and deliver payroll data is required to drive your objectives.

 In many ways, payroll is purpose-built for advanced analytics.
 The data produced from an HR warehouse is largely quantitative in nature, occurs repetitively, and is usually reliable with little room for human error.
 So, suppose your enterprise has processes to leverage the data and transform it into accurate and timely business intelligence.
 In that case, you can bring enormous value to various parts of your compensation management.